 Are you planning to attend the IAC in Cape Town in 2012?
 If your answer is yes, then make sure that you add Durban to your itinerary.
 Situated a mere two-hour flight from Cape Town, Durban is home to uShaka Marine World, a unique marine theme park.
 Consisting of uShaka Sea World, the uShaka Wet ‘n Wild Water Park and the uShaka Village Walk shopping centre, this unique destination offers something for everyone. uShaka Sea World includes an aquarium, as well as a dolphinarium and seal and penguin exhibits.

 The uniquely themed aquarium provides a window into the western Indian Ocean and is home to magnificent specimens, many of which are endemic to our home waters.
 Home to almost 8 000 specimens, representative of over 500 species and with a water volume of over 22-million litres, uShaka Sea World is the largest aquarium in Africa!
 We are also home to some of the largest bottlenose dolphins in any facility in the world.
+Although the entrance fee can carry a bit of a steep price, you would be wise to use the No Deposit Bonus on Microgaming Games at Platinum Play Casino to win some cash easily in order to pay for your ticket, you can even pay for the VIP pass without no problems on this site, the payout rates are quite generous.

 While you are in Durban why not do a dive – without a cage – with sand tigers, tiger and bull sharks in the Aliwal Shoal Marine Protected area.
 We can also arrange for a visit to one of our amazing game parks – the Hluhluwe Umfolozi complex, home to rhino, elephant, leopard and lion, is just a two-hour drive away.